dsakic/College/README.md

 The page must be adapted to all devices.

 # 3 task
+Create the main (main) frontend interface.

+We rely on the previous task.
+Under the HTML5 standard, make the main part of the startup pages with content of one title, one subtitle, minimum 3 paragraphs and one image, and description of the picture.
+Use HTML5 content description elements.

+HINT:

+Mandatory elements are html, head, body, header, nav, main, h1, p, figures, figcaption.

+The page must be adapted to all devices.

 # 4 task
 # 5 task
 # 6 task